| Welcome to HollywoodHiFi.net, the long- awaited Internet home of non-singing celebrities'

 unsuspecting world!

-So get on the list now for your copy of
+So get on the list now for your copy of Hollywood Hi-Fi to help us pay for providing this

 invaluable public service, then start exploring the site!
 Also, follow the menu links to